 Let’s say, you are looking for a flower shop in Singapore, you type “Flower shop” into Google right now, you will get a list of flowers shop in Singapore and most relevant to your search geographically.

-- Make sure you have a physical address in the town you are targeting – It is important to ensure that you have a reliable physical address for the area you wish to optimize locally.
+- Make sure you have a physical address in the town you are targeting.
+It’s important that you have a reliable physical address for the area you wish to optimise locally.
 Also, ensure to include the specific address of your business location.
 Apart from your physical address, the NAP (Name, Address and Phone number), should be consistent with the actual name of your business, and it should be the same wherever these details appear online.

-- Register your business on Google My Business – Google has increased the importance of Google My Business – which means that any business information you add to it reflects on Google Search, Google Maps and Google+.
-This is meant to make it easy for customers to find you irrespective of the device they are using.
+- Register your business on Google My Business – Google has increased the importance of Google My Business – which means that any business information you add to it reflects on Google Search and Google Maps.
+This is meant to make it easy for customers to find you whichever device they’re using.
 When creating or further developing your Google My Business for local SEO, ensure that:

 - Your Google My Business is filled in completely and correctly with appropriate, and reliable information.